GeorgeWebDevCy/dynamic-compound-interest-calculator-desktop-app/app/README.md

 - Run `npm run package` only after verifying your Node version with `node -v`.
 - Electron Builder warns when `author`/manufacturer metadata is missing.
 Add an `author` field to `package.json` to brand MSI artifacts.

+## Installing packaged builds

+Artifacts generated in `dist/` can be distributed directly to end users:

+- **Windows**: share the `.exe` or `.msi`.
+Running it installs the app under `%LocalAppData%/Programs` and adds Start Menu shortcuts.
+SmartScreen may warn until the binaries are codesigned.
+- **macOS**: distribute the `.dmg`.
+Users drag the app into `/Applications` and may need to allow the first run via *System Settings → Privacy & Security* if Gatekeeper flags the unsigned build.
+- **Linux**: send the `.AppImage`.
+Recipients must `chmod +x` the file and run it (`./Dynamic\ Compound\ Interest-<version>.AppImage`); AppImageLauncher can integrate it with the desktop.
+Ubuntu users on older releases might need `sudo apt install libfuse2`.

+For a user-facing walkthrough (including screenshots), point folks to `../docs/installation.md`.

 ## Troubleshooting

 | Symptom | Fix |